 Check out my guide to Reunion Island with the best places to visit and a suggested 10-day itinerary.

 Driving the Route du Volcan is definitely something anyone visiting Réunion must do.
 The scenery along the Route du Volcan road trip is amazing and it provides a fantastic introduction to the island’s huge diversity of landscapes.
-You can hire a car and explore the island on your own or you could get in touch with Niko (Nicholas) from Tours Reunion who would be more than happy to show you around his island.
+You can hire a car and easily explore the island on your own.
+The roads are good but be aware of the many bends, especially in the mountains.

 Réunion Island is located in the Indian Ocean, about 200km southwest of Mauritius.
 Réunion is an overseas department of France; French is the spoken language and Euro is the currency.
 Air Austral offers frequent connections from Paris, South Africa and Mauritius to Réunion.
 I flew with them from Paris and the service and food on board their modern Boeing 777 aircraft are superb.